top of page

 In conjunction with Dr Ben Etherington, she was commissioned by ABC Radio National, the History Listen Series to create Caribbean Convicts in Australia, a podcast based on her research for Master, broadcast November, 2021.

-She is currently working with The History Lab at UTS’s Impact Studios to produce further podcasts on the history of Caribbean people in Australia.
+Callaloo & Wattleseed, a unique one-day symposium, that focused for the first time on the cultural contributions of Caribbean Australians, in the arena of music, education, literature and performance.
+She is also currently working with The History Lab at UTS’s Impact Studios to produce further podcasts on the history of Caribbean people in Australia.

 Member of ASA